Close

 • Legacy Perforce server used for read-only access

-Step 2: Users and permissions
+Step 2: Mapping users and permissions to a new Git repo

 After the data is moved over, the next task is usually to start mapping your users and permissions into new Bitbucket projects.
 If you use LDAP for a user directory you’ll save some time here.
 Otherwise, you can easily extract a set of user accounts from Perforce using the p4 users –o command and then enter them into Bitbucket a project at a time.